| Copyright | (c) Justin Le 2015 |

 Which is basically the same principle, in terms of serializing and resuming strategies.

-When you have "switching" --- things that behave like different Auto
+When you have "switching" --- things that behave like different Autos

 at different points in time --- then things get a little complicated,